cirobtorres/quiz/README.md

 py .\manage.py createsuperuser --noinput
 ```

 ## 5. In case you prefer your error logs as a text file, you may set environment variable `ERROR_LOG` to True.
-Change `ERROR_LOG_FILE` to any name file if you wish it to be different than the default one.
+Change `ERROR_LOG_FILE` to any name file of your liking.

 ## 6. Run backend server: